KeyofBlueS/serverfault/README.md

 @reboot serverfault --conn <uuid> --server <ip> > /dev/null 2>&1 &
 ```

-If you dont mind checking unreachable remote mounts, you could use cron with by user.
+If you dont mind checking unreachable remote mounts, you could use cron with unprivileged user.
-To configure crontab with normal user, on a shell give:
+To configure crontab with unprivileged user, on a shell give:
 ```sh
 $ crontab -e
 ```